melpa/melpa/CONTRIBUTING.md

   repository.
 EmacsWiki recipes are no longer accepted.

 * Packages should be built from the *official* package repository.
-  Forks of the official repository will not be accepted except in *extreme* circumstances.
+  Forks of the official repository will only be accepted except in *extreme* circumstances.

 * The package name should match the name of the feature provided.
 See